After years of waiting for Netflix’s Knights of Sidonia Season 3, the anime sequel has finally been confirmed — but it’s a Knights of Sidonia movie!

 Once the news is officially confirmed, this article will be updated with the relevant information.

-Knights of Sidonia: The Star Where Love is Spun reboots the Sidonia no Kishi manga’s ending
+Knights of Sidonia: Love Woven in the Stars reboots the Sidonia no Kishi manga’s ending

 The story for the anime series is based on the Knights of Sidonia manga series by creator Tsutomu Nihei, who is also known for Blame!, its prequel NOiSE, and Biomega.